Kroger: Unifying Design Across 15+ Products

 Design system components in use across multiple applications

-• Identified gaps between existing design system and supply chain needs
+• Started with pain points - Identified gaps between the corporate system and what supply chain teams actually needed

-• Collected feedback from designers and developers across teams
+• Maintained the feedback loop - Collected input from designers and developers across teams to iterate on component APIs and patterns

 Dashboard best practices guide cover page